-The image at right depicts the greatest unsolved problem in all of business: How to move CEOs and senior management teams from bottom to top.
+The image at right depicts the greatest unsolved problem in all of business: How to move CEOs and senior management teams from bottom to top – from conventional management to progressive (Toyota-style) management.

 The story begins around 100 years ago, when the proponents of Scientific Management began to realize that business leaders – owners and top managers – strongly preferred to manage their business the old way rather than the new, progressive way.
 This puzzled them deeply.